jadTalbert/ansible-install-couchbase-server-kubernetes/README.md

 install_name_spaces.crd  | kubernetes namespace for the CRD(Custom Resource Definitions)
-couchbase_cluster  |  object to hold version information for your couchbase nodes couchbase_cluster.install_version  | version of Couchbase you want to install
+couchbase_cluster  |  object to hold version information for your couchbase nodes couchbase_cluster.install_version  | version of Couchbase you want to install couchbase_cluster.enable_tls  | to enable TLS for the Kubernetes cluster.
+Documentation can be found [here](https://docs.couchbase.com/operator/current/tutorial-tls.html)

 ## How To: